 4.3.2.6.1.
-Recycle volumes
+Recycling

-If supported by appropriate volume plug-in, recycling performs a basic scrub (rm -rf /thevolume/) on the volume and makes it available again for a claim.
+If supported by appropriate volume plug-in, recycling performs a basic scrub (rm -rf /thevolume/\) on the volume and makes it available again for a new claim.

-The recycle reclaim policy was deprecated and removed in favor of dynamic provisioning starting in OpenShift Container Platform 3.6.
+The recycle reclaim policy is deprecated in favor of dynamic provisioning and it will be removed in future releases.

-You can configure a custom recycler pod template by using the controller manager command line arguments as described in the ControllerArguments section.
-The custom recycler pod template must contain a volumes specification, for example:
+You can configure a custom recycler pod template using the controller manager command line arguments as described in the ControllerArguments section.
+The custom recycler pod template must contain a volumes specification, as shown in the example below: